ssudrupal/drupaldist/panopoly-7.x-1.25-1/sites/all/modules/room_reservations/README.txt

 Room Reservations is an application for making and managing room reservations.
 It enables users to view a calendar of reserved and open rooms by day, and to make, modify, and cancel room reservations.
 Confirmation of reservations and reminders can be sent to multiple parties by email and SMS text message.
-The application can be used in either full desktop or mobile version.

 -- REQUIREMENTS --